 ALFA provides Rapid HepC Antibody Test.
 This tests whether or not you have been exposed to the Hepatitis C in your lifetime.
 A positive result does not necessarily mean you have an active infection.

-If your test is reactive to HepC antibodies, it is important to get a confirmatory test done at your local health department or personal care provider.
-They will be able to determine if the virus is active, and connect you to treatment and payment assistance plans to help pay for medication.
+If your test is reactive to HepC antibodies, it is important to get a confirmatory test.
+In most cases, ALFA staff can provide this service at your visit.
+Results from this test are typically available within 2 weeks.
+If you have an active case, staff can assist in connecting you to treatment and payment assistance plans to help pay for medication.

 Free HepC, HIV & syphilis testing